demiourgoi/flink-check/flink-check/README.md

 - Set "Use SBT shell for build and import" on the project setting to avoid ["Some keys were defined with the same name" issue](https://stackoverflow.com/questions/47084795/strange-sbt-bug-where-i-cannot-import-sbt-project-due-to-keys-colliding-with-the#47777860)

+### Troubleshooting

+#### Sbt `[error] java.util.concurrent.ExecutionException: java.lang.OutOfMemoryError: Metaspace`

+Seems to be triggered from time to time when adding `import org.apache.flink.streaming.api.scala.extensions._`.
+A workaround is restarting the Sbt shell.
+Looks like a Flink or Sbt issue.